MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-network-considerations-single-region.md

 ### Meshed network architecture summary

-If you plan to adopt the Data Management and Analytics Scenario, we recommend that you use the meshed network design.
+If you plan to adopt the cloud-scale analytics scenario, we recommend that you use the meshed network design.
 A meshed network offers maximum bandwidth and low latency at minimal cost, yet makes no compromises regarding user access management or on the DNS layer.

 If you need to enforce other network policies within the data platform, use Network Security Groups rather than central network virtual appliances.